nishanths/lyft/README.md

 export LYFT_CLIENT_ID=<key>
 export LYFT_CLIENT_SECRET=<key>
 ```
 3. Begin requesting rides!
-See the example above or run `lyft -help` from Terminal.
+See the example above.
    The first time you request a ride, you will need to authorize the program
    to order rides on your behalf.
 Follow the instructions printed on the
    command line.
 You will only need to do this the first time.